-We expect that we will incur certain nonrecurring costs in connection with the consummation of the Transactions, including advisory, legal and other transaction costs.
+We expect that we will incur certain nonrecurring costs in connection with the consummation of the Transactions, including investment banking, legal and accounting fees and financial printing and other related charges.
 A majority of these costs have already been incurred or will be incurred regardless of whether the Transactions are completed.
 While many of the expenses that will be incurred, by their nature, are difficult to estimate accurately at the present time, our management continues to assess the magnitude of these costs, and additional unanticipated costs may be incurred in connection with the Transactions.
 Although we expect that the realization of benefits related to the Transactions will offset such costs and expenses over time, no assurances can be made that this net benefit will be achieved in the near term, or at all.

-The announcement and pendency of the Transactions could divert the attention of management and cause disruptions in our businesses as a whole and the Braves Group, which could have an adverse effect on our business and financial results.
+The announcement and pendency of the Transactions could divert the attention of management and cause disruptions in our businesses as a whole and in the Liberty SiriusXM Group, which could have an adverse effect on our business and financial results.

-Our management may be required to divert a disproportionate amount of attention away from their respective day-to-day activities and operations, and devote time and effort to consummating the Transactions.
+Our management may be required to divert a disproportionate amount of attention away from their day-to-day activities and operations, and devote time and effort to consummating the Transactions.
 The risks, and adverse effects, of such disruptions and diversions could be exacerbated by a delay in the completion of the Transactions.
 These factors could adversely affect our financial position or results of operations, regardless of whether the Transactions are completed.